LawrenceObote/Todo-App/README.md

 ## Coming soon

 In Progress:
-*Polish UI for a more presentable user experience
+*Polish UI for a more presentable user experience\
-*Add the "todo completed" frontend functionality
+*Add the "todo completed" frontend functionality\
+*optimize for mobile\